wangfeixd/hello-world/README.md

 just the first project

-hello, i like playiny football.
+hello, i like playing football.